The (1+1)-ES Reliably Overcomes Saddle Points: Saddle Points

 In the following, we define various types of critical points of a continuously differentiable objective function $f : \R^d \to \R$.
 A point $x^* \in \R^d$ is called \emph{critical} if $\nabla f(x^*) = 0$, and \emph{regular} otherwise.
 A critical point is a \emph{local minimum/maximum} if there exists $r > 0$ such that it is minimal/maximal within an open ball $B(x^*, r)$.
 If $x^*$ is critical but neither (locally) minimal nor maximal, then it is a \emph{saddle point}.

 If $f$ is twice continuously differentiable then most critical points are well characterized by their second order Taylor expansion

 The eigenvalues of the Hessian $H$ determine its type: if all eigenvalues are positive/negative then it is a minimum/maximum.
 If both positive and negative eigenvalues exist then it is a saddle point.
-Zero eigenvalues are not informative, since the behavior of the function in the corresponding eigenspaces is governed by higher order terms.
+Zero eigenvalues are not informative, since the behavior of the function in the corresponding eigenspaces is governed by higher order terms. \footnote{ It should be noted that a few interesting cases exist for zero eigenvalues (which should be improbable in practice), like the ``Monkey saddle'' $f(x) = x_1^3 - 3 x_1 x_2^2$.
+We believe that this case can be analyzed with the same techniques as developed below, but it is outside the scope of this paper. }

 Therefore, a prototypical problem exhibiting a saddle point is the family of objective functions

 with parameter $a \in \R^d$.
 We assume that there exists $b \in \{1, \dots, d-1\}$ such that $a_i < 0$ for all $i \leq b$ and $a_i > 0$ for all $i > b$.
 In all cases, the origin $x^* = 0$ is a saddle point.
 The eigenvalues of the Hessian are the parameters $a_i$.
 Therefore, every saddle point of a twice continuously differentiable function with non-zero eigen values of the Hessian is well approximated by an instance of $f_a$ after applying translation and rotation operations, to which the (1+1)-ES is invariant.
 This is why analyzing the (1+1)-ES on $f_a$ covers an extremely general case.